maiskt/hackathon.github.io/docs/11-Savings.md

 + 0= "No"

 ## SAVE_CASH_PROPERTY
-Ever saved wiht cash or property: counts respondents who save through buying something (e.g., agricultural inputs, livestock, gold or other valuable things) or in cash at home or on themselves.
+Ever saved with cash or property: counts respondents who save through buying something (e.g., agricultural inputs, livestock, gold or other valuable things) or in cash at home or on themselves.

 Levels:

 + 1="Yes"
 + 0= "No"

+Notes:

+* In 2013, respondents were able to say that they saved by "buying gold, jewelery, other precious items", but not other assets.

 ## SAVE_BUSINESS
 Save for business: counts respondents who save to start or expand their own business.